plexil-group/plexil_docs/PLEXILLanguage/PLEXILReference.rst

      InvariantCondition temperature < MaxTemp;
    }

 The conditions specify that this node should begin execution after node Step1 finishes, and that the temperature should remain less than MaxTemp throughout execution.
-(Note that Plexil does not provide *constants*, only variables).
+(Note that |PLEXIL| does not provide *named constants*, only variables).
 Incidentally, this an an example of a potentially useful empty node.
 Empty nodes are often used to *wait* for a condition (expressed through the start condition) and/or to test or *verify* a condition (expressed here through the invariant condition).

 Comments
 ~~~~~~~~